Page images

 Shall, like a beacon, blaze upon the heights of fame.
 Time's oft effacing hand shall fix this record fast"Pure was his course throughout, and noblest at the last!"

-the true history of the American people in his time.
+heroic figure in the centre of a heroic epoch.
+He is the true history of the American people in his time.
 Step by step he walked before them; slow with their slowness, quickening his march by theirs; the true representative of this continent; an entirely public man; father of his country, the pulse of twenty millions throbbing in his heart, the thought of their minds articulated by his tongue.-From Speech delivered at Concord, April 19th, 1865.

-GREAT.
-The go-ahead man who in breaking his way to gold breaks the golden rule, may be rich, but can't be great.
+GREAT.-The go-ahead man who in breaking his way to gold breaks the golden rule, may be rich, but can't be great.

 HE is the best pillar of the church who stands under the most holiness, and on the most sin.